ardent-development/a3x5-variable/README.md

-# a5x5
+# a3x5-variable

-The ultimate smallest bitmap variable-width font that can be comfortably read from a distance.
+The ultimate tiny raster font.

-This font is designed for use in systems with displays extremely limited in resolution and pixel density.
+This font is designed for use in situations where text must be displayed in a grid of pixels extremely limited in resolution and density.
+It aims to be as legible as possible.

+## Characteristics

+ * Monospace
+ * No ascenders or descenders: all characters fit between baseline and x-height
+ * No intentionally decorative features
+ * Character Size:
+   * Width: 3 - 5 pixels, depending on complexity
+   * Height: 5 pixels

 ## Character Set